olm3ca/PixelbookOSX/README.md

 ## macOS Ventura
 Before beginning, it's important to keep the following in mind:
- > **Warning** Untested.
-Proceed at your own risk.

 - Your battery life will decrease more quickly while using Ventura.
 To prevent this, it is recommended to stick with Monterey or an earlier version.
-- AirportItlwm's Ventura variant does not play with our WiFi card, so you need to be using itlwm at all times.
+- AirportItlwm's Ventura variant does not work well with our wireless chip, use itlwm to avoid issues.

 --------------------------------------------------------------------------------------------------------------------------------------------------------